fusioninventory/fusioninventory.github.io/documentation/fi4g/installation.md

 You *must* *FIRST* disable the FusionInventory plugin via GLPI web interface and then move the `plugins/fusioninventory` folder out of the `plugins/` folder.
 This ensures any deprecated files will be properly removed.

-{% include warning.html param="Don't click on *UNINSTALL* link.
+{% include warning.html param="Don't click on <em>UNINSTALL</em> link.
 If you do this, you will LOOSE all FusionInventory data." %}

 ## Installation